-A healthcare professional who has experienced a significant personal or professional impact as a result of a patient safety incident can be referred to as a second victim.
+Healthcare staff who have experienced a significant personal or professional impact as a result of a patient safety incident can be referred to as a second victim.

 Where can I get help?

-If you are a healthcare professional who has experienced a significant personal or professional impact as a result of a patient safety incident, there are many sources of support available.
+If you are healthcare staff and have experienced a significant personal or professional impact as a result of a patient safety incident, there are many sources of support available.

 Why support second victims?

-Involvement in patient safety incidents can significantly impact healthcare professionals’ personal and professional lives, so providing appropriate support is crucial.
+Involvement in patient safety incidents can significantly impact healthcare staffs’ personal and professional lives, so providing appropriate support is crucial.